EduardBargues/eduardbargues.github.io/docs/3_ideas/13 idea how to upload big files in s3.md

 ---
 layout: default
-title: idea - How to upload big files using apigateway+websocket+s3
+title: How to upload big files using apigateway+websocket+s3
 parent: Ideas
 nav_order: 2
 ---

-## idea - Stay tuned to see the content 🤗
+## Stay tuned to see the content 🤗